-- Machining rotors make rotors thinner, susceptible to warping
+- Machining rotors make them thinner, susceptible to warping

-- Thin rotors lead to overheats, warping, vibrating, etc.
+- Thin rotors lead to overheating, warping, vibrating, etc.

 Reason 2: Cost and time

-- The cost to machine rotors might be as much as replacing new rotors
+- The cost to machine rotors might be greater than just replacing new rotors

-- Need to machine both rotors (a set) to avoid imbalance
+- Need to machine both rotors (a full set) to avoid imbalance

 Reason 3: Safety

--Rotors weight need to be evenly distributed or else it leads to shaking and vibrating
+- Rotor weight needs to be evenly distributed or else it leads to shaking and vibrating

-- If machined rotors too thin, they can warp and damage brake parts
+- If rotors are machined too thin, they can warp and damage brake parts

-- By machining the rotors to the maximum thinnest, rotors will overheat, fade, and lose stopping power
+- By machining the rotors to the maximum level, rotors will overheat, fade, and lose stopping power

-- Using worn bits to machine rotors may result in vibrating
+- Using worn bits to machine rotors may result in vibration

-- Rotor vibration due to trimming metal off rotors and left out the lateral run-out
+- Rotor vibration due to trimming metal off rotors

--Depends on the rotor condition, replace rotors is a better option than resurfacing
+- Depending on the rotor condition, replacing rotors is a better option than resurfacing

 - Check out PowerStop’s high-quality performance brake kits and rotors!
 Do it yourself, replace your own rotors to save money or bring PowerStop’s rotors to a reliable repair shop.